 This tent is astoundingly expensive!
 While it is super lightweight and those that need to have the lightest stuff might see the value, we struggle with it.
 Yes, it's lightweight.
 Yes, it features double-wall construction with ample living space.
 Yes, it's waterproof and has excellent features.
 Yes, it does an excellent job in the wind.
 However, it's lack of durability, tissue-paper like construction, and extreme care required simply does not justify this purchase for many.
 Many testers fell in love with this tent, but when they found out the price, they staggered back and said they wouldn't throw that kind of cash down.
 However, if you're intrigued, and find a good deal online, its performance (when taken care of) is stellar.
 Note though, the durability issues that Big Agnes mentions upfront in the description on their website, are quite real.

-The Big Agnes Tiger Wall 2 Carbon is our favorite semi-free standing dedicated pole tent with excellent performance.
-It's completely waterproof, ridiculously lightweight, and seriously sophisticated.
+The Big Agnes Tiger Wall 2 Carbon is our favorite semi-free standing, winning our Editor's Choice award for its dedicated pole tent and super packable design.
+It's completely waterproof, ridiculously light, and seriously sophisticated.
 The price is sky high through, which turns many buyers off.
 Its thin, tissue paper-like construction lacks durability (as we've personally experienced), but, in the field, it's one of the most functional ultralight tests we've tested with some of the best modularization and versatility.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More